WHO is Ron de Wit?

 Now that I was back home again: (1) I didn’t really feel like becoming an accountant to begin with and (2) I was too scared to not to finish the writing of my thesis, that I’d chosen to write the same with their biggest competitor in The Hague.

-The reason being: (1) they paid me to do so and (2) I wasn’t working with accountants, but with IT auditors instead.
-And that was completely different … Either way, I recon we all know how the world changed for both AA and Argentina a few years later ….
-So, in hindsight, I did make the better choice of the two.
+The reason being: (1) they paid me to do so 🙂 and (2) I wasn’t working with accountants, but with IT auditors instead.
+And that was a different ballgame altogether… Either way, I recon we all know how the world changed for both AA and Argentina only a few years later….
+So, in hindsight, it turns out I did make the better of the two choices.